Van Pelt Street Ramp Update

-Stay tuned for updates as the plans for this 3-5 year interim solution are solidified.
-Should you have questions please reach out to Building Superintendent Nic Tenaglia (pronouns they/them) at 215-563-3980 Ext 103.
+Should you have questions please reach out to Building Superintendent Nic Tenaglia (pronouns they/them) by calling 215-563-3980 Ext 103.

 Rev. Abbey Tennis, Lead Minister